RyanMTang/Udacity-P5-1-Neighborhood-Map-Project/README.md

 Udacity Project 5

-This project features an interactive map of some of my favorite places to go in Ottawa, ON.
-Buy using the search bar you can filter specific locations that interest you.
+This project features an interactive map of some of my favorite places to go to in Ottawa, ON.
+By using the search bar you can filter through specific locations that interest you.

-An info window can be brought up by either clicking on a map marker or the name of the location in the list view.
+An info window can be brought up by either clicking on a map marker or the name of a location in the list view.

 Files included in this project are: